taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

 I'm going to illustrate how to do this with two different MTAs:

-1. Postfix - An all-singing and all-dancing MTA)
+1. **Postfix** - An all-singing and all-dancing MTA that is fortunately not Sendmail
-2. sSMTP - An MTA that only performs this use case: Send via 3rd party SMTP server
+2. **sSMTP** - An MTA that only performs this use case: Send via 3rd party SMTP server

 > Note, these instructions have been tested on Fedora Linux 25, but they should be easily adaptable to any unix/linux.
 Check out the references at the end for further discussion on this topic.